 In general, the biggest difference between private and state insurance is the waiting time for care, as having private insurance, care is provided according to the patient's need, unlike the public, where the wait is longer.

 How much does private health insurance cost in Germany?

-The value of insurance varies according to some factors, such as the age of the insured, medical history (health status), profession, among others.
+The value of insurance varies according to some factors, such as the age of the insured, medical history (health status), and profession, among others.
 Normally, private health insurance is cheaper than public health insurance when the policyholder is young, and it becomes much more expensive as the policyholder ages.

-A young person aged between 20 and 30 years can pay an average of 200 euros per month in private health insurance, while an elderly person in the purchase of the same insurance will pay around 1500 euros per month, that is, one big difference.
+A young person aged between 20 and 30 years can pay an average of 200 euros per month in private health insurance, while an elderly person in the purchase the same insurance will pay around 1500 euros per month, that is, one big difference.